 There is a mini-snippet of a low-slung, get down, “interlude” from their debut Heritage of the Invisible II, which proves they could crush with that head-nod, bass-line swag, Phuture boogie shit.
 And these days, I need more of that in my life, for the earbud symphony, out walking these streets all masked-up, getting it done.
-But these community-minded, professional musicians, know that folks, in large numbers, need the medicine.
+But these community-minded, professional musicians know that folks, in large numbers, need the medicine.
 I’m talking OG-hardcore Cod Liver Oil steez.
 In the form of that hard attacking free-jazz blow your fucking head off directness.
 These dudes stay at the ready, keeping every fool on alert.
-[We, the outliers, the marginalized, the most affected by COVID, need to get the job done on Tuesday, November 3rd.]
 Reminiscent to the way Ras G kept putting the struggle on blast with that “Afrikan Space Base” announcement over tinny speaker frequency, dead in the middle of your fave joint, so as much as you tried, it wasn’t going ignored.
 The struggle always continues.
 That’s how hard Heritage of the Invisible II, another dynamic post-apocalyptic free-jazz communique by this Afro-Caribbean duo, hits.

 Navarro & Holmes, recording as this power free-jazz duo, at times feels like the dub version of their other unit—both musicians are members of Irreversible Entanglements—doubling down on the chaos, and infusing their own cultural heritage rhythmically, celebrating their own kinfolk.
 In the fall of 2019, they booked two after-hours sessions at Brooklyn’s S1 Studios, layered samples and electronic elements from Juno 106 and Moog Grandmother synths over their acoustic improvisations and overdubbed contributions from vocalist and instrumentalist friends adding field recordings of themselves in conversation.